 Day 1 – The Peace Memorial Museum, Hiroshima Castle & the city centre

-The museum has been done very nicely and it explains very tastefully a terrible event, from the timeline of the day and weeks that followed, to the science behind the impact of nuclear weapons on bodies and plants.
+The museum has been done very nicely and it walks its visitors through the terrible event very tastefully, from the timeline of the day and weeks that followed, to the science behind the impact of nuclear weapons on human bodies and nature.
 A real eye-opening experience and a very touching one too.
-A good reminder that peace is what we should all seek for and compromise on.
+A good reminder that peace is what we should all seek for.

 Outside the museum, there are a couple of memorials.
 One is dedicated to the victims of the bombing, the other is the Children’s Peace Monument, both are touching and beautiful.

 From the park, you will have a great view of the Hiroshima Peace Memorial, the most famous remaining symbol of August 6th, 1945.

 After a rather emotionally-heavy afternoon, we decided to walk to Hiroshima Castle to reflect on what we had seen and learned.

 The castle definitely worth swinging by with its beautiful gardens and shrines.

 We ended the day at ふみちゃん 流川店 for the most delicious okonomiyaki.